 "Like I said, I was only fooling.
 I just forgot you were so young and thought you were high-spirited like us, but I know now I was wrong to assume that."
-He smiled at me.
+He smiled at her.
 "Are we still friends?"

 "It won't happen again.
 Come on, let's have another dance, best behaviour."